AngyWang/STAT-628-1/README.md

 # 628-module1-group2
 This repository contains work related to STAT 628, instructed by Prof. Hyunseung Kang.
 We built a simple and robust model for predicting men's body fat percentage.

-It contains my collaboration work with my classmates Wenjia Xie and Zhendong Zhou.
+## Summary
 *Bodyfat_summary.ipynb* is an summary of what we did presented in a Jupyter Notebook.
 The results shows that the percentage of body fat of a male is can be predicted by *Weight* and *Abdomen*.

 There are four folders providing more details in our main project, *code*, *image*, *data*.